ksiddtbop/gradedinequality/README.md

 **Permission is required before any use.** This includes reuse of the code, the prompt sets, the response data, the image pairs, the design of the experiments, and any derivative analysis.
 Reuse without prior written permission is not permitted, including for academic, commercial, journalistic, or training purposes.

-To request permission, please write to **kpsiddharth1989@gmail.com** with a short description of how you intend to use the material and where it will appear.
+To request permission, please write to **kunwarpankaj.siddharth@ddn.upes.ac.in** with a short description of how you intend to use the material and where it will appear.
 A reply will follow.

 If permission is granted, the citation above must be included, and any subsequent redistribution must carry the same permission requirement.